Session-by-Session Curriculum

 Opening Statements

-Structure, purpose, and what makes one persuasive.
-Students draft and deliver their first opening statements with peer feedback.
+Structure, purpose, and what makes an opening persuasive.
+Students draft and deliver their first opening statements with peer and coach feedback.

 Direct Examination

 Drawing out testimony through strategic questioning.
-Students learn to prepare witnesses and develop testimony that supports their theory.
+Students learn to prepare witnesses and develop testimony that supports their theory of the case.

 Cross-Examination

 Challenging witnesses and controlling the narrative.
-Students practice the art of leading questions and impeachment.
+Students practice the art of leading questions, impeachment, and thinking on their feet.

 Closing Arguments

 Weaving facts and testimony into a compelling final pitch.
-Students learn to tie evidence to legal standards and deliver a persuasive conclusion.
+Students learn to tie evidence to legal standards and leave a lasting impression.

 Evidence & Objections

 Rules of evidence appropriately scaled for high school competition.
-Students learn foundational objections, how to lay a foundation for exhibits, and courtroom procedure.
+Foundational objections, exhibit handling, and courtroom procedure.

 Competition

-Local invitational against Bay Area schools.
-Students put everything together in a live competitive round with real judges and scoring.
+Blues vs. Bay Area schools.
+Students put everything together in a live competitive round with real judges, real scoring, and real stakes.

 Competition Track